softwaremill/sttp/docs/backends/fs2.md

 import cats.effect._
 import sttp.client._

-// an implicit `cats.effect.ContextShift` in required to create an instance of `cats.effect.Concurrent`
+// an implicit `cats.effect.ContextShift` is required to create a concurrent instance for `cats.effect.IO`,
+// as well as a `cats.effect.Blocker` instance.
+Note that you'll probably want to use a different thread
-// for `cats.effect.IO`:
+// pool for blocking.
 implicit val cs: ContextShift[IO] = IO.contextShift(scala.concurrent.ExecutionContext.global)
+val blocker: Blocker = Blocker.liftExecutionContext(scala.concurrent.ExecutionContext.global)
 ```

 This backend depends on [async-http-client](https://github.com/AsyncHttpClient/async-http-client) and uses [Netty](http://netty.io) behind the scenes.